The UK Expanded Access Programme for nusinersen for children with SMA Type 1

 Biogen has said it will keep the EAP open at least until the end of this year.
 This should mean that, whatever their home address, eligible children who are waiting to join the EAP, or who are newly diagnosed during this time, should be able to access treatment which will be paid for throughout their lifetime.
 Children already on the programme are also guaranteed access and funding.

 We are concerned that Biogen has said it's decision about the future of the EAP at the end of the year will depend on what progress there has been with NICE's appraisal of the treatment.
-We continue to do all we can to find out why this is so delayed and will urge Biogen to keep the programme open.
+We continue to do all we can to find out why this is so delayed and to strongly urge Biogen to keep the programme open.

 As access to this programme is evolving all the time, it is not possible to keep an accurate record on this website of which centres are currently offering the EAP.
 Your medical team will talk with you about whether the EAP is available locally and, if not, where they would arrange for your child to be assessed for eligibility.
 They will work with NHS England and other Trusts to organise access.
 There should be no need for you to make contact separately.
 Doing so can make it more difficult for NHS England and Trusts to keep track of who in the short term needs to go where and to organise the funding for this.